hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

 Spellchecking is configured under the `/select` request handler in `solrconfig.xml`.
 To enable it we need to update the `defaults` settings and enable the `spellcheck` search component.

-To do this update the `/select` request handler as follows:
+To do this let's edit our local `solrconfig.xml` and replace the `<requestHandler name="/select" class="solr.SearchHandler">` node again but now with the following content:

 ```
 <requestHandler name="/select" class="solr.SearchHandler">